The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 All right.

-What a deep swillish morass.
+What a deep, swillish morass.

-And yet when Kennedy starts talking about needing to focus there, and money and time both being zero sum, therefore taking some resources from reductionist acute infectious disease research over onto what could be causing the frankly much more ubiquitously affecting health problems of the chronic disease epidemic that we are suffering from,
+infectious disease research over onto what could be causing the, frankly, much more ubiquitously affecting health problems of the chronic disease epidemic that we are suffering from, he gets attacked from all corners.

 And you more than I, because I wasn't paying attention to this part of the news cycle this week, saw a lot of evidence of what looks to be like a concerted effort to take him down.

-Yeah, I mean it not only looks like there is clear evidence that there is such an effort, which is of course no surprise.
+Yeah, I mean, it not only looks like there is clear evidence that there is such an effort, which is, of course, no surprise.

 I did want to just highlight one thing that you mentioned.

-One of the um Was it the big ag chuds?
+Was it the big ag chuds?

 No, I think you covered that.

-Um the we're getting an education.
+We're getting an education.

-Um I would rather we didn't need about the gap between what actually is and the official story of what is with respect to health, public health, and all those related matters.
+One I would rather we didn't need about the gap between what actually is and the official story of what is with respect to health, public health, and all those related matters.

-One of the lessons that I keep learning, at least, I think uh you would say the same, is how many conditions that one simply assumes have been with us forever are actually fairly new.
+One of the lessons that I keep learning, at least, I think you would say the same, is how many conditions that one simply assumes have been with us forever are actually fairly new.

 Yes.